Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 DFT
 ===

-The DSPLib contains a solution for the discrete Fourier transform (DFT).
-It has a configurable point size, data type, cascade length, ssr, and the ability to perform the DFT on multiple frames of data per iteration.
+The DSPLib contains a solution for the Discrete Fourier Transform (DFT).
+It has a configurable point size, data type, cascade length, SSR, and the ability to perform the DFT on multiple frames of data per iteration.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::